-You’ll also get a free stock just for signing up: Use the link below and fund your account to receive a free stock in Nike, GoPro or Dropbox.
+You’ll also get a free stock just for signing up: Use the link below and fund your account within 24 hours to receive a free stock in Nike, GoPro or Dropbox.
 You can also check out our full Stake review for more details.

 Best For: Largest Selection of US stocks in the UK.
 Completely Unlimited Commission-Free Trading.
 Straightforward App Interface.
 Fractional Shares.

 Trading 212 is also a very popular name in the international markets.
 It’s very easy to get started with, offers lots of scope for new US stock investors, and what’s more, you’ll never pay a penny on stock trades as far as commission is concerned.
 Similar to

 Best For: App and Web Platform.
 US, UK and European Stocks Available.

 Freetrade is another service I’ve looked at in-depth, and it should be very appealing to US stock newbies.
 As you can imagine,

 However you will pay a small 0.45% FX fee on all US stock trades (buying or selling).
 For that reason

 Again, you can also get a free stock with Freetrade by signing up via the link below.

 Best For: Beginner Traders.
 UK & US Stocks Available.